10 Creative Giving Tuesday Ideas to Engage Donors and Raise Donations

 • Write copy, determine what other graphics are needed for the campaign, and, if possible, schedule some social media posts and emails in advance.

-• Consider logistics and assign clear responsibilities to the team in order to make all of your Giving Tuesday ideas come to life.
+• Consider logistics and assign clear responsibilities to the team to make all of your Giving Tuesday ideas come to life.

 • Start developing your fundraising page – this is where your campaign’s donation form will be hosted to receive online donations.